Shahilcoder/jenkins_blueocean_starter/README.md

       - DOCKER_TLS_CERTDIR=/certs
 ```

-👉 Tells Docker to store TLS certificates in `/certs`.
+Tells Docker to store TLS certificates in `/certs`.

 ```yaml
     ports:
       - 2376:2376
 ```

-👉 Exposes Docker’s TLS port (2376) on the host machine, so other services (like Jenkins BlueOcean) can talk to it.
+Exposes Docker’s TLS port (2376) on the host machine, so other services (like Jenkins BlueOcean) can talk to it.

 ```yaml
     command: --storage-driver=overlay2
 ```

-👉 Overrides the container’s default command, telling Docker to use the `overlay2` storage driver (efficient layer handling for Docker images).
+Overrides the container’s default command, telling Docker to use the `overlay2` storage driver (efficient layer handling for Docker images).

 ---

-### **Service 2: `jenkins_blueocean`**
+### Service 2: `jenkins_blueocean`

 ```yaml
   jenkins_blueocean:
 ```

-👉 Defines another container, running Jenkins with BlueOcean UI.
+Defines another container, running Jenkins with BlueOcean UI.

 ```yaml
     # container_name: jenkins-blueocean
 ```

-👉 Again, commented out, but could give it a fixed name.
+Again, commented out, but could give it a fixed name.

 ```yaml
     image: myjenkins-blueocean:2.516.3-1
 ```

-👉 Uses a **custom Jenkins BlueOcean image** built (via the given Dockerfile)  and tagged as `myjenkins-blueocean:2.516.3-1`.
+Uses a **custom Jenkins BlueOcean image** (built via given Dockerfile)  and tagged as `myjenkins-blueocean:2.516.3-1`.

 ```yaml
     restart: on-failure
 ```

-👉 Tells Docker to restart this container if it crashes.
+Tells Docker to restart this container if it crashes.

 ```yaml
     depends_on:
       - jenkins_docker
 ```

-👉 Ensures `jenkins_docker` (Docker daemon) starts before this Jenkins container.
+Ensures `jenkins_docker` (Docker daemon) starts before this Jenkins container.

 ```yaml
     networks:
         - jenkins
 ```

-👉 Connects this container to the same `jenkins` network, so it can talk to the Docker daemon.
+Connects this container to the same `jenkins` network, so it can talk to the Docker daemon.

 ```yaml
     volumes: